“I like music that’s more offensive. I like it to sound like nails on a blackboard, get me wild.” — Iggy Pop

 One of the forefathers of modern rock, Iggy Pop, has one hell of an ear.
-It’s fair to say that he could have one of the best in the business.
+In fact, it’s fair to say that he could have been one of the best in the business.
 A penchant for the avant-garde has seen Iggy dominate the music industry with his subversive expressions of punk rock but, when asked about his favourite records, it’s hard not to notice one thing: Iggy Pop’s adoration for a star.

-So we naturally jumped at the chance to create a perfect playlist of his 12 favourite CDs of all time as reported in EW.
-It’s an eclectic list which sees spots on the turntables for John Coltrane, Bob Dylan, Bowie and The Rolling Stones.
+We naturally jumped at the chance to create a perfect playlist of his 12 favourite CDs of all time as reported in EW.
+It’s an eclectic list that sees spots on the turntables for John Coltrane, Bob Dylan, Bowie and The Rolling Stones.
 While there are certainly some names we’d expect on the list, his friend David Bowie was always a shoo-in, there are also some artists you may not have expected.

 It comes together, as one might imagine for a now seasoned radio host and general top bloke, as a beautiful mix and is well worth a listen straight through if you have the time.
 This is the music that Iggy Pop loves and that has us very happy with a perfect playlist to boot.

 See the full list, below.